StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 Note that the bigger *γ* is, the more we will care about subsequent rewards (as estimated by the value for the next *state-action* pair).
 If *γ* was 0, then we would only estimate the value as the expected reward (and not take the long-term into account), whereas if *γ* is 1, then there is no incentive to rush: any reward, no matter how delayed, is as valuable as that which we could have obtained now.

 In that case, if for instance we have a bird fetching a grape, it would have no incentive to fly in a straight line instead of going in lots of circles, as delaying the grape would not change the state value.
 If instead we add discounting, suddenly it is more valuable to grab the grape sooner rather than later.
 Nonetheless in many episodic tasks, *γ* is kept at 1 and the reward is only given at the end of the task if successfully completed, for instance when winning a game of chess -since no intermediate steps are certain to lead to victory-.

+Note also that this algorithm does not require any explicit estimation of the transition probabilities between states: we never need to estimate how likely it was that taking action *a* in state *s* led to state *s'*, which could be intractable (like in card games with lots of possibilities) or outright impossible (in environments based in Physics, for instance).
+Instead, we just sample the next state over and over, and trust that the law of great numbers will lead us to eventual convergence.

 I hope by now you have an intuition of how Tabular Methods work.
 Now I will show you how we can implement them from scratch in Python, so you too can teach your computer to play games.